mybizz-site/cyritech/README.md

-- 👋 Hi, we'are  @mybizz-site from CYRITECH Cloud Security & Loans
+- 👋 Hi, we'are  @cyritech from CYRITECH Cloud Security & Loans
 - 👀 We interested in ICT - Marketing - DevOps - SRE - Community building - Entrepreurship - Social Enterprise | DevOps Engineering | SRE | Docker Enthusiast | OpenSource Evangelist | Digital Poverty Fighting
 - 🌱 We currently work in Villa HOH Project for leading by the Digital
 - 💞️ We looking to collaborate on Dev Projects , IT , Startups growth